Outbreak strikes a 3rd health facility in NJ in October

 This is the second viral outbreak at a pediatric facility in the state and third outbreak altogether this month including the bacterial infections that spread among young patients and killed a premature baby at University Hospital in Newark.

-The adenovirus outbreak in Voorhees is not as series as the adenovirus 7 outbreak at the Wanaque Center for Nursing and Rehab, which infected at least 26 and has killed nine pediatric patients.
+The adenovirus outbreak in Voorhees is not as series as the adenovirus 7 outbreak at the Wanaque Center for Nursing and Rehab, which infected at least 26 and has killed 10 pediatric patients.
+The latest death at Wanaque was announced Wednesday.

+The illnesses have prompted state health officials to schedule special visits of pediatric facilities and hospitals.

 Camden County officials said Wednesday that the facility first notified the state about an infected patient on Oct.
 26.